markel1974/Symphony/WIKI.md

 ## Introduction

-`g64` is a meticulously crafted emulator designed to faithfully replicate the experience of using a Commodore 64 and VIC-20 computer.
-Built entirely in Go, `g64` prioritizes cycle-accurate emulation, modularity, and a high degree of accuracy.
+`symphony` is a meticulously crafted emulator designed to faithfully replicate the experience of using a Commodore 64 and VIC-20 computer.
+Built entirely in Go, `symphony` prioritizes cycle-accurate emulation, modularity, and a high degree of accuracy.

 ## Key Features